JNPN7/maze-generator/README.md

 # Maze Generator
 Use of spanning tree for path creation.
-The algorithm is doesnot produce true spanning tree it may consists loop.
+The algorithm is does not produce true spanning tree it may consists loop.

 ## Usage
 ```